Walter Ribonetto

-Walter Darío Ribonetto (born 9 July 1974, in Corral de Bustos, Córdoba) is a former Argentine football defender.
+Walter Darío Ribonetto (born 9 July 1974) is an Argentine football manager and former player who played as a centre back.
+He was recently the manager of Godoy Cruz.

 Career

-Ribonetto did not make his professional debut until the age of 27, until then he had only played amateur football in the Corral de Bustos local leagues.
+Born in Corral de Bustos, Córdoba, Ribonetto did not make his professional debut until the age of 27, until then he had only played amateur football in the Corral de Bustos local leagues.
 He made his professional debut for Lanús in 2001, playing for the club until 2003, he then joined Querétaro F.C. in Mexico.

 After playing in Mexico, Ribonetto joined Junior in Colombia and then Olimpia in Paraguay before returning to Argentina in 2006 to resume his career at Lanús.
 In 2007, he was part of the squad that won the 2007 Apertura tournament, Lanús' first ever top flight league title.

 During the 2009–10 season, Ribonetto gained promotion to the Argentine Primera with Quilmes.
 For the following season, he joined regionalized third division side Talleres de Córdoba.